-But as romantic a notion as being your own boss is, beginning a business is no small feat.
-Building your company will take hard work, plenty of time and a good amount of money.
+Every good company begins with an idea.
+It could be something you’re passionate about or fill a need in your community.
+But as romantic a notion as being your own boss is, starting your own business is no small feat.
+Building your company will take hard work, plenty of time, and a good amount of money.

-Step 3: Write a business plan
+Step 1: Draft your business plan

 According to Business News Daily, some commonly overlooked yet highly important aspects of your business plan include: